vidjul/caradisiac/README.md

 ### Populate

-1. use the package [car-api] to get all records in json format
+1. use the package [node-car-api](https://github.com/92bondstreet/node-car-api) to get all records in json format
 1. index - with bulk - all records to Elasticsearch

 ### List of suv